aosabook/500lines/same-origin-policy/same-origin-policy.markdown

 study].

 However, the omission of the origin check may not simply be the result of programmer ignorance.
-Implementing an appropriate check on incoming PostMessage can be tricky; in some applications, it is hard to determine in advance the list of trusted origins from which messages are expected to be received (in some apps, this list may even change dynamically).
+Implementing an appropriate check on an incoming PostMessage can be tricky; in some applications, it is hard to determine in advance the list of trusted origins from which messages are expected to be received.
+(In some apps, this list may even change dynamically.)
 This, again, highlights the tension between security and
 functionality: PostMessage can be used for secure cross-origin communication, but only in the context where a whitelist of trusted origins is known.